-5The reader could reasonably wonder whether a two-ply assumption might be more realistic, coming closer to the way in which financial firms are linked in the real world.
-On reflection, however, it is apparent that the crucial distinction is between a limited ply and full grid access.
-Multi-ply systems can always be converted to one-ply systems, by eliminating the middleman,
+5The reader could reasonably wonder whether a two- or three-ply assumption might be more realistic, coming closer to the way in which financial firms are linked in the real world.
+On reflection, however, it is apparent that the crucial distinction is between limited ply borrowing and full grid access.
+Multi-ply systems can always be converted to one-ply systems, by "eliminating the middleman", which has been done here for simplicity.

-The linked neighbor may have refused a loan to its own (deficit) firm on the grounds of a bearish forecast.
-It is nonetheless willing to accept the indirect request of its neighbor.
-This feature of the model is designed to capture the "originate and distribute" characteristic of the financial system.
+the financial system.
 Indirect loans are viewed as less risky since deficit firms are vetted by their own financial agent and indirect financing is, therefore, never refused.
 Figure 1 shows, however, that firms can have direct access to more than one financial agent.
 It may seem from figure 1 that there are more financial agents than firms, inverting reality.
-Note, however, that financial agents are not conterminous with financial firms, an association of financial agents, and that the number of financial firms is not defined within the model.
-In any case, the latter would already be included in the agent set firms, which earn profits and pay wages.
+Note, however, that financial agents are not conterminous with financial firms (which are associations of financial agents), so that the number of financial firms is not defined within the model.
+In any case, the latter would already be included in the agent set "firms", which earn profits and pay wages.
 Consequently, there is no explicit interest rate since prices are not explicit due to the assumption of a single homogeneous good.